$5,595 | Completing Grades 6–8

 Behavioral Expectations

 We’ll send a Code of Conduct to review with your teen.
-We want everyone to feel safe, included, and supported—this sets the tone.
+We want everyone to feel safe, included, and supported.

 Trip Insurance